-How do climate, politics and society interact?
+How do climate, politics, economies and societies interact?

 Where do we even start to tackle it all?!

-Join us for the South and Vale Winter Book Club!
+Please join us for the South and Vale Winter Book Club!

 Over the next six months, we'll dip our toes in to some of the big ideas and bestsellers of the modern green movement.
 Definitely no prior knowledge required - just grab a cup of tea, curl up with a banket, and join in!

 Each month we'll have a recommended read, as well as some alternative suggestions.
 For many of us, these will be new ideas - our hope is that this will be a welcoming space to ask the basic questions!

 No need to RSVP, just login to any or all of the meetings and join the conversation.

 We've tried to ensure each book is widely available second-hand or as a cheap paperback.
 There's no pressure to invest in a whole new set of books - there'll always be a free to access version, format or suggestions around the theme.

 Members of South and Vale Green Party will automatically receive Zoom meeting details by email - if you'd like to join us please get in touch at [email protected].